How to be a supermom with time chunking. That’s what we are all striving for, right?

 Gone are the days of multi-tasking.

-But if you time chunk, you tackle one thing at a time, and fully concentrate on just that one task.
+But if you time chunk, you tackle one thing at a time and fully concentrate on just that one task.
 Your mind never wanders.
-You live fully present, in the moment, and when the task is completed, you move on to the next item on your list and give it your all.
+You live fully present, at the moment, and when the task is completed, you move on to the next item on your list and give it your all.
 It’s a calmer, slightly more-sane way to get stuff done!